Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-staking.md

 # Staking

-The staking module enables Daodiseo's proof-of-stake functionality by requiring validators to bond Luna, the native staking asset.
+The staking module enables ODISEO's proof-of-stake functionality by requiring validators to bond Luna, the native staking asset.

 ## Message types